Elder in Residence

 The Elder in Residence provides cultural advice to students, staff and the broader University community.
 The Elder in Residence also engages across the University to promote Indigenous culture and protocols including the delivery of Acknowledgement to Country at key events.
 They’re also sought to provide guest lectures and attend important ceremonial obligations within the University community.

-Aunty Diane (Day-Walker) Singh is a Yorta-Yorta/Wemba-Wemba elder, with connections to the Taungurung people, a clan within the Eastern Kulin nation.
+Our current Elder in Residence, Aunty Diane (Day-Walker) Singh is a Yorta-Yorta/ Wemba-Wemba elder, with connections to the Taungurung people, a clan within the Eastern Kulin nation.

-For over thirty years, I was an enrolled nurse.
-My association with Monash goes back to 1990 when I entered the Monash Orientation Scheme for Aborigines (MOSA) as a mature age student.
-I graduated with a Bachelor of Arts, with majors in history and Koorie studies, and later gained a Diploma of Community Studies (Welfare) from Chisholm TAFE.
-Since graduating in 1995 I have worked in various areas of Indigenous education.
+Aunty Di has been associated with Monash University for close to 30 years, first as a student in the Monash Orientation Scheme for Aborigines (MOSA) as a mature age student.
+Graduating in 1995 with a Bachelor of Arts, with majors in History and Koorie Studies, Aunty Di later gained a Diploma of Community Studies (Welfare) from Chisholm TAFE.

 Aunty Diane Singh

 Phone: (03) 9905 4204